mightypirate1/AlphaCC/Roadmap.md

 3. `Move.Place` is not used in any meaningful way.
 If it doesn't becomove useful for creating boards with a particular setup, we should remove it.
 Some engine code can then be simplified.
 4. Do we need both `Board` and `BoardInfo` to have `size`?
 5. If we don't use both mask and reverse mask (for nn training) we get rid of one of them
+6. If we do keep the `disallowed_children` thing; figure out a nicer way to implement it!